It's-a Me, Agentic AI

 This is your base LLM fresh off pretraining.
 It has absorbed enormous amounts of knowledge, it can do next-token prediction, and it can sort-of follow instructions.
 But ask it to do anything real, reliably, in production, and it falls apart on the first obstacle.
 One Goomba and it’s game over.

-The Super Mushroom: Model Harness
+The Super Mushroom is Agent Harness

 Then Mario finds the Super Mushroom.
 He doubles in size.
 He can now break bricks.
 He can take a hit without dying.
 He goes from fragile to capable.